-Children are not to bring any medication to school or to self-administer any kind of medication.
+Students are not to bring any medication to school or to self-administer any kind of medication.
 Should the occasion arise that a student must take medication during the school day, the medication must be prescribed by a physician and arrangements must be made through the nurse's office.
-Both the physician and parent must complete a medication administration form.
+Both the physician and parent/guardian must complete a Medication Administration form.
 This is to be submitted along with the medication to the school nurse.